godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 };
 ```

+---
-Please note this WebDriverIO config would work only on a Mac with Xcode and command line tools installed.
+Note: If you are targeting iOS Device for running UI test, you would need a Mac machine with Xcode and command line tools installed.
+We automate the target devices my manipulating capabilities.
+---

 In the above config, we added `appium` to the services list and updated the port number to point to the Appium default port number.
 Notice that we removed the `baseUrl` field as we don't need it.